Whether its the first week of classes, or the last week before finals - it is never too early to prepare.

 Finals can be a time of inspiration that brings out your best, culminating in a grade you may have thought was beyond your reach.
 But it also can be a time of high stress.
 And stress can have a powerful negative impact, affecting your mood, body, behavior and ability to retain the information you need to know for your finals.

 The good news is there are things you can do—before, during and even after your finals—to help minimize the negative effects of that stress.

 1. Maintain a routine: Finals week is not a time to change your basic routine.
 If you exercise regularly, make time in your day to continue that.
-Take time to do things you find enjoyable: read something fun, take a short walk or spend time with friends.
+Take time to do things you find enjoyable: read something fun, take a short walk, call a friend or spend time with your family.
 Your studying will be more effective if you spread it out and take breaks.
 Keep in mind, however, that a “break” isn’t three hours of video games after 15 minutes of studying.

 3. De-clutter your life: Your immediate environment plays a huge role in your stress level.
 Organize your study space so it’s comfortable and conducive to focusing on the tasks at hand.
 If you find it easier to study someplace like the library or the union, find an area where you’ll be comfortable, have minimal distractions and have access to the resources you need—a writing surface, good lighting, a comfortable place to sit, an outlet for your charger—so you’ll be calm while you devote your attention to preparing for your finals.